At a glance: The best stops on this Panorama Route itinerary

 You’re starting your Panorama Route drive in Hoedspruit, which means you’ll be driving the scenic road from north to south and then back up again.
 A huge bonus of this is that you can not only start at the epic Three Rondavels viewpoint of Blyde River Canyon, but you can also catch the sunset in the canyon before back to your hotel.

 Since just the drive one way down the Panorama Route is 3 hours long, you’ll want to book 2 nights at a Hoedspruit hotel and be ready for a long day.
 I’m telling you guys, Little Kubu Lodge, it’s exceptional.
 I am shedding a melancholic tear just thinking about that outdoor shower and the breakfast that put all other breakfasts in hotel history to shame.
-This is another reason why I’d split the Panorama Route into a 2-day trip if I were to do it again—more time at the hotel!

 I’ve planned this 1-day itinerary so that you are stopping at every second attraction on the Panorama Route in one direction so that you can pick up the rest of them on your way back up.
 This way, you’re not ending your day with just a long drive with nothing to do put stare out the car window.

-The Three Rondavels viewpoint is where you can get an easy glimpse into Blyde River Canyon, the 3rd largest canyon in the world.
+The Three Rondavels viewpoint is a national monument, where you can get an easy glimpse into Blyde River Canyon, the 3rd largest canyon in the world.
 It’s lush and green, 800 m (2,600 ft) deep, and just so different than other canyons (see Fish River Canyon in Namibia or Colca Canyon in Peru).
-It’s like no other place I’ve been to before—I was blown away.

-Once you park at the roundabout parking area, the viewpoint is just a couple of minutes walking distance.
-Actually, there are two official viewpoints, and then you can just wander anywhere in between (within reason—nobody’s going to go looking for you when you fall off into the abyss taking a selfie).
+Actually, there are two official viewpoints, and then you can just wander anywhere in between (within reason—nobody’s going to go looking for you when you fall off into the abyss, taking a selfie).
 I just suggest you stay on the trails, because the cobras that live in these areas really don’t like it when humans step on them.

 Bourke’s Potholes—formed by centuries of the water flow

-The next stop on your Panorama Route itinerary has you staring down into another part of the Blyde River.
+The next stop on your Panorama Route adventure has you staring down into another part of the Blyde River.
 You wouldn’t know it from the name, but this place will leave you gasping for words, and maybe air if you're too awestruck.
 It's like Mother Nature decided to create a mind-boggling masterpiece just to show off, sassy lady that she is.

 Then man came along and put a bunch of wooden walkways and bridges to stare at the potholes from all angles.
 Thanks, man, for turning this into suck a fun activity!
 The full basic trail from the parking lot, with a loop around the river area, is a total of 2 km/1.2 miles long.